- Big-O doesn’t measure speed, it measures how performance degrades as n increases. It is about rate of decay.

 - Python’s

-operator is faster in sets
+in operator is faster in sets that in lists.

 - The enum module is part of the standard library and allows creating enumerations (constant values grouped together under a common type).
 It allows for better readability and easier maintenance.